UweGerdes/frontend-development/docker-gulp.md

 ```

 Some 20 Minutes and 1.5 GB later...

+Build the dockers in the `docker` subdirectory and run them - nginx is needed for tests.

 Run a container from the image just created and connect to your environment (with the ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container):